dansmyers/IntroToCS/Labs/A-Jeu_Monegasque.md

 Notice that the problem is phrased as **at least** not **exactly**.

 Python's lists have a built-in method called `count` that can check the number of occurrences of an item in the list.
-Suppose you want to generate a list of 6 die rolls and then count the number of 6's that occur.
+For example, the `sim_prop_one` method can be implemented as follows:
 ```
 def sim_prop_one():
     """